Resolutions are the Vehicle for Translating Country Positions into Effective Action

 United Nations resolutions follow a common format.
 Each resolution has three parts: the heading, the preamble and the operative clauses.
 It is one long sentence with commas and semicolons throughout the resolution and with a period at the very end.
 The first word in each clause should be underlined, and each clause in the preamble should end with a comma.
 All operative clauses end with a semicolon except the final clause, which ends with a period.

-Signatories are countries that may or may not agree with the substance of the resolution, but would like to see it debated on the floor.
+Sponsors and Signatories Sponsors of a resolution are those countries that have been the principal authors of the document and agree with its substance.
+Signatories are countries that may or may not agree with the substance of the resolution, but would like to see it debated on the floor. |

 I. The Draft Resolution